JacksonO123/traffic-simulation/README.md

   - Cars going into an intersection find the correct lane for their route
   - Intersections can control the start and end positions of splines and connecting them
   - Cars with an intersection in their route will stop and start
+  - Intersections control when cars decide the path is clear
 - Traffic engine
-  - Engine and cars respond to other cars on the road, slowing, changing lanes
+  - Engine and cars respond to other cars on the road, slowing, speeding up, changing lanes

 ## Technical details